3-manifolds/PLink/doc-source/plink.rst

 plink -- A Python/Tk link editor
 ======================================================

-Technical documenation of the Python objects that underly PLink.
+Technical documentation of the Python objects that underly PLink.
 Of interest only to Marc, Nathan, or similar folks.

 ..  automodule:: plink